Staro Sajmište: After 1945

 After the new site of the Belgrade Fair was constructed on the right bank of the Sava, Sajmište became known as Staro Sajmište (old fair ground).
 Old sandy beach on the Sava bank in Staro Sajmište used to be called "Nica" (Nice), after kafana where the modern restaurant Ušće is located.

 At one point, the locality along the quay in Block 18 was chosen as the location of the new Belgrade Opera House.
 In November 1968, city council adopted a decision for the new opera house to be built along the river bank between the Gazela Bridge and the newly planned New Sava Bridge.
 The preparatory works were planned to start in 1969 and to finish by 1972 when the proper construction was to begin.
 The projected deadline was set in 1975.
 The decision was made as part of the 100th anniversary of the National Theatre in Belgrade, as Belgrade Opera, founded in 1919, is part of the theatre and shares its building.
 The entire project was later scrapped and neither the opera house nor the new bridge were built.
 As of March 2022, the opera still has no building of its own.

 The bank of the Sava in the neighboring Ušće, starting in 1991, became a location of numerous barges (Serbian splav, plural splavovi), which became central venues of the city's modern nightlife.
 From the summer of 1996, the splavovi spread along the bank of Staro Sajmište, too.
 Numerous shootouts in the venues, which included the river police and fatalities, ensued.
 Until that point, only turbo folk music was played in the venues, but the barges in Staro Sajmište were the first where "urban" splavovi appeared and the entire sub-culture originating in the venues became mainstream.
-This barges had "historical importance" for the expansion and acceptance of the venues as an authentic part of the Belgrade's nightlife and tourist offering.
+These barges had "historical importance" for the expansion and acceptance of the venues as an authentic part of the Belgrade's nightlife and tourist offering.
 However, the constant public conflict between the cheap fun and criminal on the barges, and the solemnity of the neighborhood given its war history, continued for decades.
 Ultimately, all barges were moved out of Staro Sajmište by the late 2010s.

+The quay section in front of the monument was named Bank of the Jasenovac's Victims in 2022, when a memorial plaque was dedicated between the river and the monument.